cpsievert/cpsievert.github.com/pitchRx/index.md

 Introduction to pitchRx package
 ====================================

 The  [pitchRx package](https://github.com/cpsievert/pitchRx) provides tools for collecting Major League Baseball (MLB) Gameday data and visualizing  [PITCHf/x](http://en.wikipedia.org/wiki/PITCHf/x).
-This page give a few examples of how to use it.
-You can view the source file used to generate this web page [here](https://github.com/cpsievert/cpsievert.github.com/blob/master/pitchRx/index.Rmd).
+This page provides a rough overview of it's scope, but the [RJournal article](https://www.dropbox.com/s/wrbnileguf74s39/RJwrapper.pdf) is more comprehensive.
+The [source file](https://github.com/cpsievert/cpsievert.github.com/blob/master/pitchRx/index.Rmd) used to generate this page is helpful to see how to embed pitchRx animations in to documents using [knitr](http://yihui.name/knitr/).
+If coding isn't your thing, you might want to just [play](http://glimmer.rstudio.com/cpsievert/pitchRx/) with my PITCHf/x visualization app!